 Earplugs – small devices that block out unwanted sound and water – have been around for hundreds of years.
-However, earplug technology has only recently been refashioned to fit the modern age.
+However, earplug technology has only recently been refashioned to fit the modern age (see what are earplugs).

 Before the 20th century, earplugs were commonly created out of wax and/or clay materials.
 The small foam-like earplugs we know today descended from mid-1900s earplugs.
 In 1962, Ray and Cecelia Benner invented the first silicone earplugs, which prevented water from entering the ear, blocking infections and blocking out sound.
 In the late 60s and early 70s, Ross Gardner and his team of researchers developed the material used to make modern earplugs: “E-A-R” material, which was later developed into memory foam.